formio/xpath-validator/Readme.md

 ## Description
 The XPath Validator is a nodejs express application that operates as a Validation API interface with Form.io.
 It will accept an xpath based data model and perform a transformation and validate the data against a Form.io form.

-**Formio Server Version** Please note that the validator will only work against Formio Server versions 5.0.0-rc.11 or later.
+**Formio Server Version** Please note that the validator will only work against Formio Server versions 4.2.1 or 5.0.0-rc.11 or later.

 ## Installation
 To install this library, clone the repository from https://github.com/formio/xpath-validator